scottish-government-design-system/designsystem.gov.scot/styles/responsive-spacing/index.md

 ## Using the scale in your project

-Most Design System components have responsive margins baked into them, so that Design System components will be spaced appropriately relative to each other when you use them.
+Most Design System components have responsive spacing baked into them, so that Design System components will be spaced appropriately relative to each other when you use them.

 ### Override classes